Ryton, Tyne and Wear

 Ryton is a village in Tyne and Wear, England.
-It is in the Metropolitan Borough of Gateshead, formerly governed under the county of Durham.
+It is in the Metropolitan Borough of Gateshead, historically part of County Durham.
 In 2011, the population of the Ryton, Crookhill and Stella ward was 8,146.
 It is 6 mi west of Newcastle upon Tyne.

 Location

 Ryton lies midway between Crawcrook and Blaydon, both in the Metropolitan Borough of Gateshead.
 Nearby settlements include Stargate, Clara Vale, Greenside, Stella and Hedgefield.
-Stargate is located on the outskirts of Ryton en route to Blaydon.
+Stargate is on the outskirts of Ryton, towards Blaydon.
 It has a children's park, a fish shop, a quarry and allotments.
 In the neighbouring town of Crookhill there is a primary school and a general store, which can also be used as a post office.
 Ryton is located within Gateshead's Green Belt which mainly contains areas west and southwest of Gateshead Town because the area of South Tyneside to the east is largely urbanised.